XSecurity/XSecurity/checker/README.md

 - Execute [llvm working folder](#llvm_working_folder)/build/scripts/install.sh

-##### EXECUTION in Xcode
+##### RUNNING THE CHECKERS IN Xcode
 _____________________________

 Open Xcode and find "XSecurity" in the main menu, typically before the Help item.
 If you can't find the XSecurity menu then the plug-in was not loaded/installed successfully.
 Under "XSecurity", you can find the last menu item, "Static Security Analyzer".
 Under it select "Analyze".

 ##### UNINSTALL